haddocking/pdb-tools/README.md

 ![AppVeyor branch](https://img.shields.io/appveyor/ci/JoaoRodrigues/pdb-tools.svg?style=flat&label=AppVeyor)

-Set of Python scripts designed to be a dependency-free cross-platform swiss-knife for PDB files.
+A swiss army knife for manipulating and editing PDB files.

 ## Looking for the _other_ pdb-tools?